justinmahar/netlify-domain-redirector/README.md

 This is a simple React app that allows you to set up redirects for a configured domain via Netlify redirects.

+A common use case for this project is changing the domain of a website.
+You can set up Netlify Redirector to send all traffic to your new domain, then assign the old domain to Netlify Redirector.

 It's quick, easy, and painless.
 Just follow the steps below.

 ### Features include:

 - **⚡️ Quick & Easy Setup**
-  - Deploy to Netlify with a few clicks, follow the setup, and you're good to go!
+  - Deploy to Netlify with a few clicks, follow the setup, and you're good to go.
+- **🤖 Server-Side Redirects, Great For SEO**
+  - All redirects are handled server-side via Netlify, and can be done "the right way" so your SEO doesn't suffer.
+- **⚙️ Highly Configurable**
+  - Set up 301s, 302s, and beyond—add all the complexity you'd like!

 ## Donate